-Many councils objected to taking on debt as part of the settlement, but others accepted it as a 'price worth paying' for freedom from the HRA Subsidy System.
-However, before the supposedly one-off reallocation of debt had even occurred, the Treasury announced that it would intervene to prevent councils borrowing more than it had anticipated - suggesting that the 'freedom' promised was strictly limited.
+Many councils objected to taking on debt as part of the settlement, 81 but others accepted it as a 'price worth paying' for freedom from the HRA Subsidy System.
+However, before the supposedly one-off reallocation of debt had even occurred, the Treasury announced that it would intervene to prevent councils borrowing more than it had anticipated was strictly limited.
 The cap was set at £29.8bn, leaving headroom for new borrowing severely limited from the outset.